ilyakramnik/distributed-computing/README.md

-Here you can find my labs on distributed computing \n Ilya Kramnik, HSE
+Here you can find my labs on distributed computing.
+Ilya Kramnik, HSE